ordina-jworks/ordina-jworks.github.io/_posts/2020-03-02-frontend-developer-love-2020.md

 The [Web Speech API](https://wicg.github.io/speech-api/){:target="_blank" rel="noopener noreferrer"} consists of 2 parts: the [Speech Recognition API](https://wicg.github.io/speech-api/#api_description){:target="_blank" rel="noopener noreferrer"} and the [Speech Synthesis API](https://wicg.github.io/speech-api/#tts-section){:target="_blank" rel="noopener noreferrer"}.
 In short, the Speech Recognition API allows you to transform speech into text and the Speech Synthesis API allows you to transform text into speech.
-In his talk, Tony asked himself: how good would the Speech Recognition API be in analysing hiphop lyrics.
+In his talk, Tony asked himself: how good would the Speech Recognition API be in analysing hip-hop lyrics.
 Tony showcased his abilities to bring a live demo of the implementation of the Speech Recognition API.
 Would it be able to transform his live lyrics into text?
 Even though the technology still has a long way to go, it was still impressive that it was able to transcribe more than half of his live lyrics.